Tracy Quan, PhD

 y research explores the following questions:

-1. How do the identities of heritage speakers and additional language learners influence their Spanish learning?
-In turn, how does the act of learning a language across different local and global contexts influence their identities and attitudes?
+1. How does one's identities influence their Spanish language learning?
+In turn, how does the act of learning a language across different local and global contexts influence one's identities, perceptions, and attitudes?

 Areas of interest: language and identity, study abroad, oral fluency, critical language pedagogies, language teacher education, second/foreign language pedagogy, Spanish as a heritage language, 'Asian Latinxs'